bimobject/docs/docs/documentation/supplier/creating-a-product-request.md

 # Creating a product request

-One of the most powerful features of EandoX is the ability to include components created by your suppliers in your own products.
-This makes it easier to get the correct product data, and keep it up to date.
-Whenever your supplier changes their internal data, this will automatically be updated in your products as well.
+One of the most powerful features of EandoX is the ability to use supplier components directly in your products.
+This ensures that you always have accurate, up-to-date LCAs, without having to ask the supplier for any sensitive business data.
+An added benefit is that your products stay up-to-date automatically when suppliers make changes to their components.
+This makes it easier to maintain accurate data over time.

-If a supplier hasn't created a product you order from them yet, you can send them a product request.
+If a supplier hasn't created a component you order from them yet, you can send them a product request.

 :::warning Can't find your supplier?
 Sending a product request requires that your supplier is part of the EandoX platform.
 If you cant find your supplier in the [list of suppliers](/documentation/supplier/adding-a-supplier), you will have to invite them.